-With the Initial Non-Infringement, Unenforceability and Invalidity Contentions under LPR 2.3, the party opposing a claim of patent infringement or asserting invalidity or unenforceability shall supplement its Initial Disclosures and, in particular, must produce or make available for inspection and copying:
+With the Initial Non-Infringement, Unenforceability, and Invalidity Contentions under LPR 2.4, the party opposing a claim of patent infringement or asserting invalidity

-- any additional documentation showing the operation of any aspects or elements of an Accused Instrumentality identified by the patent claimant in its LPR 2.4 chart; and - (b) a copy of any additional items of prior art identified pursuant to LPR 2.3, including for foreign art any translation in the party's possession, custody, or control that does not appear in the file history of the asserted patent(s).
+- (a) any additional documentation showing the operation of any aspects or elements of an Accused Instrumentality identified by the patent claimant in its LPR 2.3(c) chart; and - (b) a copy of any additional items of prior art identified pursuant to LPR 2.4(b)(1), including for foreign art any translation in the party's possession, custody, or control that does not appear in the file history of the asserted patent(s).

-LPR 2.6 DISCLOSURE REQUIREMENT IN PATENT CASES INITIATED BY COMPLAINT FOR DECLARATORY JUDGMENT comply with LPR 2.4 and 2.5 no later than forty-nine (49) days after the defendant's Initial Disclosures.
+LPR 2.6 DISCLOSURE REQUIREMENT IN PATENT CASES INITIATED BY COMPLAINT FOR DECLARATORY JUDGMENT

-In a case initiated by a complaint for declaratory judgment in which a party files a pleading seeking a judgment that a patent is not infringed, is invalid, or is unenforceable, LPR 2.1 and 2.3 shall not apply unless a party makes a claim for patent infringement.
-If no claim of infringement is made, the party seeking a declaratory judgment must for each declaration for relief being sought
+In a case initiated by a complaint for declaratory judgment in which a party files a pleading seeking a judgment that a patent is not infringed, is invalid, or is unenforceable, LPR 2.1 and 2.3 do not apply unless a party makes a claim for patent infringement.
+If no claim of infringement is made, the party seeking a declaratory judgment must for each declaration for relief being sought comply with LPR 2.4 and 2.5 no later than 49 days after the defendant's Initial Disclosures.